Account planning: Account planners, strategic planners, planners

 According to Fortini-Campbell, there are five main roles that an account planner must fulfill; First, they must discover and define the advertising task.
 They have the job of organizing information about the consumer and the marketplace from every possible source, including the client and agency data and secondary research.
 Second, they prepare the creative brief.
 The creative brief is the tool that the creative department uses to conceptualize ads.
 Another main purpose of the brief is to define the proper positioning of a brand.
 Third, they are involved in creative development.
 During creative conceptualization, it is the account planner's duty to represent the consumer.
 They may also interact with the creative department through the sharing of initial consumer responses to ad ideas or advertising approaches.
 Fourth, they must present the advertising to the client.
 The planner informs the client of "how and why a consumer will react to [specific] advertising."
 Finally, they track the advertising's performance.
 Through their follow-up research, account planners track reactions to the ads in the actual marketplace and provide Creatives with additional information.

 There are numerous characteristics that make for a good account planner.
 Fortini-Campbell state that a person must possess intelligence, experience, strong observational skills, and judgment.
 The account planning group adds that account planners must have the skills to "conceptualize and think strategically.
 They must also be able to argue their viewpoint coherently.
 Being a team player and having a strong personality are also positive attributes.
 Ideally, an account planner candidate will have some experience in market research, brands, advertising and communications, and people management.

 The account planner is the bridge between the business side to the creative side of a marketing campaign.
-On the business side, the planner works with the account manager to understand what the client is looking for and then relate that to what the consumer wants.
+On the business side, the planner works with the account manager to understand what the client is looking for and then relates that to what the consumer wants.
 On the creative side, the planner helps to create an expressive snapshot or a single-minded directional creative brief to lead the way to the drawing board.

 A good account planner is inspiring by nature, passionate for advertising and has respect for creativity.
 They are intuitive and curious about consumers and relationships.
 Planners must be educated in marketing and research techniques.
 Secretly planners must be little detectives looking for truth and understanding.
 They must also be numerate, imaginative, and creditable when it comes to translating and presenting research.